ITS Information Assurance Office Hours

 - Ask the ITS Information Assurance Experts.
 Every Tuesday from 3:00–4:00 p.m., ITS Information Assurance (IA) staff are available for short one-one-one drop-in sessions to answer your questions and help you find the resources you need.

 Conversations at the confluence of technology, policy, privacy, security, and law

-The Dissonance Events Series explores the confluence of technology, policy, privacy, security, and law from a global and national perspective.
+The Dissonance Event Series explores the confluence of technology, policy, privacy, security, and law from a global and national perspective.
 It seeks to increase universitywide, multidisciplinary discourse, and support university initiatives, including those related to data science.
-Recordings of all past Dissonance events are available.
+In addition to hosting events throughout the academic year, Dissonance co-sponsors events across campus.
+Recordings of past Dissonance events are available.

-IA marks National Cyber Security Awareness Month with special events, featured information about IT security, and more.
-See Cyber Security Awareness Month 2017 for information about the most recent event.
+Every October, IA marks National Cybersecurity Awareness Month with special events, featured information about IT security, and more.
+See National Cybersecurity Awareness Month 2020 for information about what was done in 2020.

 SUMIT_2020 went online for SUMIT Reimagined, a series of informational events where members of the U-M community could get help from IT experts on a variety of topics.

 Every October, ITS Information Assurance hosts the Security at University of Michigan IT (SUMIT) symposium to raise awareness and educate the community about important cybersecurity and privacy issues.
 This free event presents a rare opportunity to hear nationally recognized experts discuss the latest cybersecurity and privacy topics and trends.